jazzyjackson/MIXINTvNegative1/Readme.markdown

 - Building applications and artwork for yourself and others

 Your network may include:
-- close friends and family
-- your local wifi router
 - co-workers and acquaintences
 - transoceanic fiber optics
+- close friends and family
 - chatbot personalities that control computers
+- your local wifi router

 When you start Poly-Int on your machine, you're given a link that makes it accessible to anyone on the same network.
 If you're hosted in the cloud, or have an ISP that allows incoming connections on ports 80 and 443, the whole world is the same network.
 Otherwise, your shared online space is available on your local network whether or not you have a connection to the world-wide-web.

 When connected to a Poly-Int, you're served a graph of web-components that can be modified with code and content you write yourself.
 Whenever you arrange an environment with content and capabilities that are useful to you, the whole arrangement can be cloned to run on any other computer, using git remotes to synchronize content if desired.
 This allows for shared documents and chatrooms that are available offline and synchronize when connected.

+Alongside acting as a file server, Poly-Int can execute programs in response to web requests in the vein of cgi scripts or amazon lambda functions.
+The complete functionality is provided by 4 programs: the operator, the switchboard, the keymaker, and figjam.
+Connectors to interface with chatbots are provided as spiders.

 # Starting Poly-Int
 git clone ...